-Development areas: It would be recommended to build more features that enhance communication and collaboration between students.
-What is missing now is a feature for teachers to set challenges for the students to solve and collect points as a class or in small groups?
-Through this type of features, the learning experience would include a positive element of competition, and teamwork skills would be practiced as well.
-Facilitating collaboration and peer-learning would also offer opportunities to practice creative problem solving in groups.
+Development areas: Can the teacher set some kind of challenges for the students to solve and collect points as a class or in small groups?
+This way, the learning experience could include a positive element of competition, and teamwork skills will be practiced.
+Opportunities for collaboration could also involve creative skills or problem